Amazon Catch & Release Techniques

 as a Tool for Sustainable Harvest

-The following proposal suggests ways in which a catch and release sportfishery can be used to help protect environmentally and ecologically sensitive areas.
-In keeping with the goal of preserving natural regions while promoting sustainable harvest economies, the proposal focuses on ways to minimize environmental impact and to maximize benefits to local populace in "real-world", field applications.
-Acute Angling strongly supports and aggressively follows the techniques suggested herein. -more information -
+The following review suggests ways in which a catch and release sportfishery can be used to help protect environmentally and ecologically sensitive areas.
+In keeping with the goal of preserving natural regions while promoting sustainable harvest economies, the proposed concepts focus on ways to minimize environmental impact and to maximize benefits to local populace in "real-world", field applications.
+Acute Angling strongly supports and faithfully follows the techniques suggested herein. -more information -

 By Paul Reiss